karanrajpal/cookiecutter-react-next-shadcn-supabase-auth/{{ cookiecutter.project_slug }}/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Adding Shadcn components
+Shadcn lets you add components that you want to use one-by-one instead of installing all the packages.
+The code is then installed into the `components/ui` folder as opposed to `node_modules` and you can import it from anywhere.

+See [this link](https://ui.shadcn.com/docs/components/input) for how to add an `Input` component

 ## Learn More

 To learn more about Next.js, take a look at the following resources: